Permissions

 Custom Group Levels offer another mechanism for managing AWS permissions.
 Whereas Custom (Role) Levels policy settings allow organizations to manage access to custom IAM roles through Guardrails, the Custom Group Levels allow organizations to attach their own custom IAM groups to Guardrails-managed users.
 The permission assignments process for Custom Group Levels works the same way as Guardrails-standard permissions and Custom Role Levels.
 Note that Custom Group Levels are only available in User mode.
 They cannot be used when AWS > Turbot > Permissions is set to None, * Policy-Only* or Role Mode.

-The AWS > Turbot > Permissions > Custom Group Levels [Account] policy setting references IAM groups that already exist in an account.
+The [AWS > Turbot > Permissions > Custom Group Levels [Account]]( guardrails/docs/mods/aws/aws-iam/policy#aws--turbot--permissions--custom-group-levels-account) policy setting references IAM groups that already exist in an account.
 It is not capable of creating those IAM groups.
 If you would like Guardrails to provision IAM groups in an account, please refer to the Stack and AWS > IAM > Stack policy settings.
 Guardrails makes no automatic exceptions for IAM groups listed in the Custom Group Levels policy setting.
 Guardrails will not manage the "Custom" groups any differently than any other user-defined IAM groups.
 They will be subject to whatever AWS > IAM > Group controls have been configured.
 This includes the Approved, Active, Tags, etc. controls.

 Custom Group Level Example Use-cases: